Conditional Styles allow you to create rules that decide how columns and rows are styled.

 The 'Scope' of the style determines where it can be applied: ie. whole row, one or more columns, or one or more column data types.

-For more complicated rules there is the option, instead, to use a Query which will enable evaluation across multiple columns using more advanced criteria.
+For more complicated rules there is the option, instead, to use an Expression which will enable evaluation across multiple columns using more advanced criteria.

 When the rule is met the column / row will be styled according to the style properties provided.
 Alternatively you can specify a css style name (which you provide).

 This example has 5 Conditional Styles:

 - All colunns of DataType: Number have a green font when they are positive (using the 'Positive' predicate)

 - All colunns of DataType: Number have a red font when they are negative (using the 'Negative' predicate)